Indietax

 Updated for the 2026/27tax year · Last updated

-Enter your annual profit to see a side-by-side tax comparison between a limited company and sole trader.
-The limited company calculation uses a director salary of £12,570 plus the remaining post-tax profits paid as dividends.
+Enter your annual profit to see a side-by-side tax comparison between operating as a sole trader and incorporating as a limited company.
+The limited company model uses a director salary of £12,570 plus dividends from after-corporation-tax profits — the standard structure for most one-person limited companies.

 Limited company